-Yasmin Chilmeran is an Ernst Mach research fellow at the oiip in 2021.
+Yasmin Chilmeran is an Affiliated Researcher at the oiip.
 She is also a Post-Doctoral Research Fellow at the Swedish Institute of International Affairs’ Middle East and North Africa Programme.
 She completed her PhD at Monash University’s Centre for Gender, Peace and Security in 2020.
 Yasmin’s research interests centre on gender and security issues in post-conflict settings generally – with a focus on the Middle East region and Iraq in particular.
 She specifically examines questions on women’s participation in peacebuilding, civil society, and the implementation and contestation of international gender frameworks in post-conflict settings, including the Women, Peace and Security agenda.

 - Doctor of Philosophy, International Relations, Monash University, Australia 2020